 If your doctor discovers high blood protein during an evaluation, he or she may recommend additional tests to determine if there is an underlying problem.

 A total protein test can determine whether you have high blood protein.
-Other more-specific tests can help determine where it's coming from, for instance, the liver or the bone marrow.
-A serum protein electrophoresis (SPEP) test measures individual blood proteins.
-It can reveal which specific protein type is causing your high blood protein levels.
-Your doctor may use a SPEP if he or she suspects you have a bone marrow disease.
+Other more-specific tests, including serum protein electrophoresis (SPEP), can help determine the exact source, such as liver or bone marrow, as well as the specific protein type involved in your high blood protein levels.
+Your doctor may order an SPEP if he or she suspects you have a bone marrow disease.

-- Total protein and A/G ratio.
-American Association for Clinical Chemistry. http://labtestsonline.org/understanding/analytes/tp/tab/glance.
-Accessed Aug.
-25, 2014.
+- Total protein and Albumin/Globulin (A/G) ratio.
+American Association for Clinical Chemistry. https://labtestsonline.org/understanding/analytes/tp/tab/glance.
+Accessed Sept.
+4, 2017.

 - Amyloidosis and kidney disease.
 National Kidney and Urologic Diseases Information Clearinghouse. https://www.niddk.nih.gov/health-information/kidney-disease/amyloidosis.
 Accessed Sept.
 4, 2017.